Key #1: It’s a Choice and Desire

 Getting to know Jesus is the most essential endeavor of our lives.
 We cannot grow in friendship with God if we do not pursue our personal relationship with Him.
-This is an intimate knowing that cannot come through going to church once or twice a week or from being raised in a Christian home.
-It comes from alone time we set aside to spend with Jesus.
+This requires more than simply going to church once a week or from being raised in a Christian home.

 Key #3: The Word of God

 Jesus, the Living Word, gave us His written Word to help us in renewing our minds.
 When we are seeking to follow His will above our own, we must know His Word, which will help us to know the difference between God’s will versus our own.

-Interested in free Prayer and Bible Study printables like the Prayers of the New Testament?
+Interested in free Prayer and Bible Study printables like the prayers from the New Testament?
 Signup for the email list to get the link: